evonnec/book-analyzer/README.md

 `python -m unittest test_book_analyzer.py`

+## Errors I considered

+* An order is added without S or B as the side
+* An order is added with an existing order ID
+* An order is reduced but the order ID does not exist
+* An order is reduced by more than the available size
+* The literal string given is not as expected
+* An input line is not of length 4 or 6

 ## Questions

 * How did you choose your implementation language?

-I felt that this would be simplest to write in Python.
+I felt that this would be simplest to write in Python of the languages I am familiar with.

 * How did you arrive at your final implementation?
 Were there other approaches that you considered or tried first?

 I started by writing the CLI function and calling functions from a Book class and created classes and functions as they were needed.

-I looked at using heapify in order to sort the orders on the book for purchases and sales to quicken the sorting.
+For storing orders, I tried two approaches:

+    1. Storing a dictionary of order IDs mapping to orders
+    2. Storing an ordered list of orders

+I tested this with large inputs and chose the fastest option.

+I considered alternatives such as binary insert and heaps but I stopped before trying these.

 * How does your implementation scale with respect to the target size?